s4k1b/Front-End-Developer-s-Guide/js_browser.md

 - Bird's-eye view of what we have when JavaScript runs in a web-browser:
   ![bird_view](birds_eye_view.png)

 - There's a _root_ object called `window`.
-It has two roles: - First, it is a global object for JS code. - Second, it represents the _browser_window_ and provides methods to control it.
+It has two roles: - First, it is a global object for JavaScript code. - Second, it represents the _browser_window_ and provides methods to control it.
 - The `document` object gives access to the page's content.
 We can change or create anything on the page using it.
-- Browser Object Model (BOM) are addtional objects provided by the browser (host environment) to work with everything except the document. - The `navigator` object provides background information about the browser and the operating system. - The `location` object allows us to read the current URL and can redirect the browser to a new one.
+- Browser Object Model (BOM) are additional objects provided by the browser (host environment) to work with everything except the document. - The `navigator` object provides background information about the browser and the operating system. - The `location` object allows us to read the current URL and can redirect the browser to a new one.

 ### DOM tree

 - According to Document Object Model (DOM) each HTML tag is an object.
 Nested tags are called _children_ of the enclosing one.
 - If the browser encounters a malformed HTML, it automatically corrects it when making DOM.
 Errors such as missing ending tags and missing tags are auto corrected most of the time.
-- Tbales always have a `<tbody>` element enclosing the `<tr>` and `<td>` elements in the DOM, but in HTML it can be omitted.
+- Tables always have a `<tbody>` element enclosing the `<tr>` and `<td>` elements in the DOM, but in HTML it can be omitted.
 - Text nodes are labelled as `#text` and comment nodes are labelled as `#comment`.
 They are leaf nodes and can never have children.
 - There are [12 node types](https://dom.spec.whatwg.org/#node).
 In practice we usually work with 4 of them: - `document` - the _entry_point_ into the DOM. - element nodes - HTML tags, the tree building blocks. - text nodes - contains text. - comment node - sometimes we can put information there, it won't be shown but can be accessed by JavaScript.